Gerhard Struber

-Gerhard Struber (born 24 January 1977) is an Austrian professional football manager and former player who is the current head coach of Major League Soccer club New York Red Bulls.
+Gerhard Struber (born 24 January 1977) is an Austrian professional football manager and former player who is the head coach of EFL Championship club Bristol City.

 Playing career

 As a midfielder, Struber spent most of his career at SV Austria Salzburg from 1995 to 2001.
 He won the Austrian Bundesliga in the 1996–97 season with Salzburg and the Austrian Super Cup in 1997.
 Upon retiring as a footballer in 2008, Struber had played with several less prominent clubs.